Can I Open an RRSP for My Child?

 If your child is 18 years or older, they can open a Tax-Free Savings Account (TFSA).
 As the name suggests, money contributed to a TFSA will grow tax-free.
 Withdrawals are not subject to extra tax withholding, and unlike RESPs or RRSPs, they can withdraw the money for any purpose, at any time.

-One option is to open a TFSA savings account with a bank that offers a high-interest rate.
-Tangerine has some of the most impressive interest rates in the country, and when you open a TFSA savings account, you’ll get an amazing rate of 2.75% interest for the first 5 months — a great way to kick start your savings.
+One option is to open a TFSA savings account with a bank that offers no fees and a decent interest rate.
+But what’s even better is that when you open a TFSA savings account, you’ll get an amazing rate of 2.80% interest for the first 5 months — a great way to kick start your savings.

 However, to unlock the full power of the TFSA, we recommend that opening a TFSA investing account once your child reaches the age of majority in your province.
 If you use the TFSA to invest in long-term equities, you can gain a better return the long run.
 A high-interest savings account might only give a measly 1 or 2%, whereas you could snag 7-8% from a balanced index ETF portfolio.
 Your best bet is to use a discount brokerage or robo advisor to open a TFSA investing account, which you can read more about in The Best TFSA Investments in Canada.